skupperproject/skupper-example-yaml/README.md

 information.
 -->

-This example uses the Skupper command-line tool to generate the secret token in West and create the link in East.
+Skupper provides tokens as one way to securely create site-to-site links.
+This example uses the Skupper command-line tool to issue the secret token in West and redeem the token for a link in East.

 To install the Skupper command: